The school catchment trap: one street can cost you $100k

 Every public school in Australia has a defined geographic area called a catchment zone.
 If you live inside that zone, your children have a guaranteed right to enrol.
 If you live outside, they may be able to attend if there are spare places, but there is no guarantee.

 In popular areas, schools are often at capacity.
 That means living outside the zone usually means your kids go to a different school entirely.
-For families who chose a suburb specifically for its schools, this can be a dealbreaker.
+For families choosing a suburb for its schools, confirming the catchment is one of the most valuable checks you can do early on.

 Why boundaries are tricky